Perfect $1$-factorisations of $K_{11,11}$: The algorithm

-In the case $k=n$, we have proven that some call of \FuncSty{AddFactor} will output an ordered $1$-factorisation $\E$ that is isomorphic to $\F$.
+In the case $k=n$, we see that \FuncSty{AddFactor} will output an ordered factorisation that equals $\F$, up to the order of its $1$-factors.
 The result follows. \end{proof}

 Both of our implementations of \FuncSty{GenP1Fs} were used to generate the perfect $1$-factorisations of $K_{n,n}$ for $n\in\{5,7,9,11\}$.
-Results of both programs agreed with each other, and for $n\le9$ agreed with previously computed values \cite{rowhamcount}.
-For $n=11$ we found that $|\mathcal{S}|=13\,727\,482$. \tbref{tb:autP1F} shows the $687\,121$ perfect $1$-factorisations of $K_{11,11}$ categorised by the size of their automorphism group.
-The second column of the table lists the number of direct automorphisms of each $1$-factorisation, and the third column lists the total number of automorphisms.
-The first column gives the number of isomorphism classes that attain the attributes listed in the row in question.
-The number of direct automorphisms of a $1$-factorisation $\F$ can be counted by using nauty as described above, simply by changing the colour of the vertex $V$ to yellow so that it can no longer be interchanged with $U$ in any colour preserving automorphism of $C(\F)$.
+Results of both programs agreed with each other, and for $n\le9$ agreed with previously computed values \cite{rowhamcount}. \tbref{tb:autP1F} shows the $687\,121$ perfect $1$-factorisations of $K_{11,11}$ categorised by the size of their automorphism group.
+The third column of the table lists the number of direct automorphisms of each $1$-factorisation, and the fourth column lists the total number of automorphisms.
+The first column gives the number of isomorphism classes that attain the attributes listed in the row in question and the second column gives the number of such isomorphism classes that can be obtained from perfect $1$-factorisations of $K_{12}$ via Kotzig's construction.
+The number of direct automorphisms of a $1$-factorisation $\F$ can be counted by using \nauty\ as described above, simply by changing the colour of the vertex $V$ to yellow so that it can no longer be interchanged with $U$ in any colour preserving automorphism of $C(\F)$.